Do you know which social media platform generates the most sales for eCommerce owners?

 - Use images to tell a story

-- Share complementary products to what you’re selling
+- Share complimentary products to what you’re selling

 - Promotions/games/chances to win a great award